0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

 }
 ```

-### File organization

-Now we store everything in one giant file.
-Using a seperate tool called `dtfcat`, we can read metadata, convert the file to csv, json, split into hours, days, weeks, months etc..

 ## Designing a TCP Server

-Now that a good enough binary file format is in place, we build a TCP server.
+Now that a format is in place, it's time to build a TCP server and start serving requests.

 ### Design

-TCP is a streaming protocol.
-Another layer of protocol is needed for server-client communication.
 We break the problem down into these subproblems:

 * a shared state that is thread-safe

 * threadpool for capping the number of connections

-* each client needs its own thread and its own specific state
+* each client needs its own thread and a separate state

 ### Threading

-The way Rust handles threading is super simple: it spawn a separate thread when a new client connects.
+This is my first naive implementation: spawn a separate thread when a new client connects.

 ```rust
 let listener = match TcpListener::bind(&addr) {